unumotors/node-observability/README.md

 ## Configuration

-Currently there are limited configuration options provided, This in intentional in an attempt standardize this across our projects.
+Currently, there are limited configuration options provided, This is intentional in an attempt to standardize between projects.

 The limited options that are provided can either only configured via standard ENV variables only